 Publication Date: June 15, 1999

-The activities in this 24-page workbook prepare instructors to accurately use the Early Childhood Environment Rating Scale®–Revised Edition (ECERS-R), including explanations for the scoring system, terms used throughout the Scale, protocols for observation, sample situations for scoring practice, and more.
+The activities in this 24-page workbook prepare participants to use the Early Childhood Environment Rating Scale®–Revised Edition (ECERS-R), including explanations for the scoring system, terms used throughout the Scale, protocols for observation, sample situations for scoring practice, and more.

 ERS® and Environment Rating Scale® are registered trademarks of Teachers College, Columbia University.

 Thelma Harms, Director of Curriculum Development Emerita, Frank Porter Graham Child Development Institute, University of North Carolina at Chapel Hill.

 Dr. Harms is recognized internationally for her work on assessing care and educational programs for children.
 Her early experience as Head Teacher of the Harold E. Jones Child Study Center, UC Berkeley for 15 years, and her subsequent role as Director of Curriculum Development at the Frank Porter Graham Child Development Institute prepared her to serve as lead co-author of the four Environment Rating Scales (ECERS, ITERS, FCCERS, and SACERS).
 Much of her recent training and consultation through the Environment Rating Scales Institute (ERSI) has focused on preparing professionals in the use of the scales for research, technical assistance, training, and program assessment in Quality Rating and Improvement Systems (QRIS) and similar quality enhancement projects in the United States and abroad.